-Inside: Got to go out of town for a while?
-Worried about being away from your kids?
-Discover 5 bookish ways to help your children feel close to you, even when you’re far apart + FREE diamonds!
+Inside: Worried about being away from your kids?
+5 bookish ways to show them they’re loved, even when you’re apart + FREE diamonds!

 Every morning, my bleary-eyed son climbs into bed, pulls the covers up under his chin, and says, “Read!”